JulienHansen/ShortLeet/README.md

 # ShortLeet
-My personal repository for LeetCode solution under a minimal number of lines 🎃
+My personal repository of LeetCode problem under a minimal number of lines 🎃

 # First commit